Dangerous Sports Club

 The Dangerous Sports Club was a group of adventurers and extreme sports pioneers based in Oxford and London, England.
-They were active from the late 1970s for about ten years, during which they developed modern bungee jumping and experimented with a variety of other innovative sporting activities.
+They were active from the late 1970s to the late 1980s, during which they developed modern bungee jumping and experimented with a variety of other innovative sporting activities.

 Origins

 The Dangerous Sports Club was co-founded by David Kirke, Chris Baker, Ed Hulton and Alan Weston in the 1970s.
 They first came to wide public attention by inventing modern day bungee jumping, by making the first modern jumps on 1 April 1979, from the Clifton Suspension Bridge, Bristol, England.
-They followed the Clifton Bridge effort with a jump from the Golden Gate Bridge in San Francisco (including the first female bungee jump by Jane Wilmot), and with a televised leap from the Royal Gorge Suspension Bridge in Colorado, sponsored by and televised on the popular American television program That's Incredible!
+They followed the Clifton Bridge effort with a jump from the Golden Gate Bridge in San Francisco (including the first female bungee jump by Jane Wilmot), and with a televised leap from the Royal Gorge Bridge in Colorado, sponsored by and televised on the popular American television program That's Incredible!
 Initially, bungee jumping was a niche novelty; it was popularised by A J Hackett, and has become a mainstream activity.

 David Kirke died on 21 October 2023, at the age of 78.